lab1092/blender-manual_ja/manual/render/blender_render/lighting/lamps/spot/halos.rst

 .. figure:: /images/25-Manual-Lighting-Lamps-Spot-HaloOptions.jpg
    :width: 310px
-   :figwidth: 310px

    Spot lamps's Halo options

 *Spot* lights also can produce "volumetric" effects.
-See :doc:`Volumetric Light </render/blender_render/lighting/volumetric_lights>` for more information about what it means.
+See :doc:`Volumetric Light </render/blender_render/lighting/volumetric_lights>`
+for more information about what it means.

 Halo
    The *Halo* button allows a *Spot* lamp to have a volumetric effect applied to it.